Toby70b/SGGC_WS/README.md

 ## REST API

-The REST API is a spring boot project (created using spring initializr) run using a Tomcat server.
+The REST API is a spring boot projec.
 The API is exposed (by default) on port 8080, it currently only has two endpoints.
-The primary endpoint is a POST endpoint which takes a json object consisting of an array of Strings which correspond to either Steam user ids or vanity URLs (these are publicly available, either by using the Steam client or through the Steam API) it also takes a boolean parameter to flag whether only multiplayer games should be returned within the result set
+The primary endpoint is a POST endpoint which takes a json object consisting of an array of Strings which correspond to either Steam user ids or vanity URLs(these are publicly available, either by using the Steam client or through the Steam API) it also takes a boolean parameter to flag whether only multiplayer games should be returned within the result set

 An example of the body of the post request is:
 ```